thisaltennakoon/PlatformForCrowdsourcedDataAnnotation/README.md

 4. Add a test to validate the ability of the data annotators.
 5. Approve a user as suitable for the annotation task.
 6. Provide how many users should annotate each data instance.
-7. Add constraints (all the data instances should be annotated by the same users)
-8. Dynamically add more data with the time.
+7. Dynamically add more data with the time.
-9. Remove and hide data instances.
-10. Check the progress.

-In data generation tasks, the admin can :
-1. Upload a description on the task (including text, audio, images, and videos)
-2. Upload the classes which need generated data
-3. Upload desired number of examples for each class
-4. Add a test to validate the ability of the data annotators.
-5. Approve a user as suitable for the annotation task.
-6. Detect data duplications.
-7. Check the progress.
+9. Check the progress.

 <b>Annotator</b> -